Burning-Owl-Studios/TerraBosConfig/README.md

-# TerraDefaultConfig
+# Terra BOS Config
-Default configuration for Terra world generator
+BOS configuration for Terra world generator

+See the base repository for TerraConfig [here](https://github.com/PolyhedralDev/TerraDefaultConfig)

 See the main repository for Terra [here](https://github.com/PolyhedralDev/Terra)